mx-Liu123/AgentCommander/README.md

 ### 1. File Organization
 *   **Root Evaluation Script (`evaluator.py`)**: Placed at the project root (e.g., `example/diabetes_sklearn/evaluator.py`), this file serves as the ground truth for assessment.
 It should be treated as **immutable** by the LLM.
 By keeping it outside the experiment's working directory, we prevent the agent from modifying the evaluation logic to artificially inflate scores.
 *   **Seed Experiment Directory (`Branch_example/exp_example/`)**: This folder acts as the "seed" for your evolutionary tree.
 It contains the initial `strategy.py` (the model or logic to be improved) and any auxiliary files required for execution.
+*   **Experiment History (`history.json`)**: Within each experiment directory, `history.json` automatically stores all calculated metrics and the optimal results.
+The workflow can conveniently write key-value pairs into this file using the `write_history` module.

 ### 2. Execution Flow
 In the default workflow, the agent evaluates a strategy by running a shell command similar to this: